-Continues the study of basic operational theory of electrical systems used in public transportation vehicles.
-Includes electrical symbols, schematics, troubleshooting procedures, as well as the function, construction, and operation of the electrical system and its components.
+Studies basic operational theory of electrical systems used in public transportation vehicles.
+Covers electrical symbols, schematics, troubleshooting procedures, as well as the function, construction, and operation of the electrical system and its components.
 Prerequisites: sponsorship by a public transit authority and school approval.
+Part II of II.
 Lecture 2 hours per week.